Angelina Jolie's New Haircut Is Subtle — But Oh, So Good

 There are two kinds of celebrities in this world: Those who change their hairstyle every other week (we're looking at you, Kardashian-Jenner family) and those who stick to what they know.
 Ironically, it's the people in the latter camp who manage to surprise us the most.
 Kylie Jenner can swap

-hair colors wigs all she wants, but there's something refreshing about a subtle transformation — which is exactly the case with Angelina Jolie's new haircut.
+hair colours wigs all she wants, but there's something refreshing about a subtle transformation — which is exactly the case with Angelina Jolie's new haircut.

 While everyone is opting for "sci-fi bobs" and graphic edges, we're addicted to the art of the simple cut.
 Katie Holmes, for example, went from girl-next-door to true Hollywood star with her latest bob.
 Mila Kunis chopped off a noble three inches, redefining French-girl cool.
 Now, Jolie is proving everyone can make an old haircut look new again without spending hours at the salon.